guillaumefrd/vast-challenge-2018-mc1/README.md

 ### Sound visualizations

 You will find the visualizations of the sounds in the notebook [birds_sound_visualizations.ipynb](https://github.com/guillaumefrd/vast-challenge-2018-mc1/blob/master/birds_sound_visualizations.ipynb).
+The automated classification of the birds sounds with Machine Learning in the notebook [birds_sound_classification.ipynb](https://github.com/guillaumefrd/vast-challenge-2018-mc1/blob/master/birds_sound_classification.ipynb).

 ****